kardolus/chatgpt-cli/README.md

 - `%counter`: The total number of queries in the current session.
 - `%usage`: The usage in total tokens used (only works in query mode).

-The defaults can be overridden by providing your own values in the user configuration file, named `.chatgpt-cli/config.yaml`, located in your home directory.

-The structure of the user configuration file mirrors that of the default configuration.
+The defaults can be overridden by providing your own values in the user configuration file.
+The structure of this file mirrors that of the default configuration.
 For instance, to override the `model` and `max_tokens` parameters, your file might look like this:

 ```yaml